kennethloeffler/anatta/README.md

 # Intro

-The entity component system (aka ECS, entity system) is an architectural pattern that represents game objects with *entities* (unique IDs - essentially just numbers) associated with various *components* (pure data - no behavior) that represent units of state.
+The entity component system (aka ECS, entity system) is an architectural pattern that represents game objects with *entities* (unique IDs - essentially just numbers) associated with various *components* (pure data that contain no behavior).
 Systems proper are free functions called each frame (or at some other frequency) that select all the entities fulfilling some criteria (e.g. all entities with both a `Health` component and a `Regeneration` component).
 For more details see:

 * [A Data-Driven Game Object System](https://www.gamedevs.org/uploads/data-driven-game-object-system.pdf)
 * [Evolve Your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/)